Handiwriter: A Pencil Grasp Tool

 What Is A Handiwriter?

 By design, Handiwriters put the pencil, hand, and fingers into the correct position for writing.
 This specialized handwriting tool puts the pencil and fingers into a tripod grasp while bringing the pencil back into the web space.
 The web space is the area located in the nook between your thumb and your index finger.
-The bead or button that is attached to the handiwriter, is placed on the underside.
+The bead or button that is attached to the handiwriter, is placed on the underside against the palm.
 It is used to bring the pinky and ring fingers against the palm of the hand.
 It’s a great tool for children who have an incorrect pencil grasp.

 Why Use A Handiwriter?